brozeph/mixer-js/readme.md

 ### constructor

 The constructor for a mixer accepts either a single object [rule](#rule) or an Array of [rule](#rule) objects.
-When an Array of rule objects are provided, multiple lists of tracks can be mixed together and additional broadcast mixing features, such as [dayparting](#https://en.wikipedia.org/wiki/Dayparting), can be used.
+When an Array of rule objects are provided, multiple lists of tracks can be mixed together and additional broadcast mixing features, such as dayparting (<https://en.wikipedia.org/wiki/Dayparting>), can be used.
 To learn more about rules, see [rule](#rule) below in the [models](#models) portion of the documentation.

 ```javascript
 import { Mixer } from 'mixer';